-At the September 2023 Council meeting, the EWG outlined a schedule (EWG report 1, Agenda Item F.1.a. "the wheel of time") for development of risk tables to support harvest setting processes for groundfish, coastal pelagic species, and salmon.
+At the September 2023 Council meeting, the EWG outlined a schedule (EWG report 1, Agenda Item F.1.a, "the wheel of time") for development of risk tables to support harvest setting processes for groundfish, coastal pelagic species, and salmon.
 On the groundfish schedule, between June and September in even years, the EWG would work with the Groundfish Advisory Panel (GAP) / Groundfish Management Team (GMT) to identify which groundfish assessments prioritized by the Council at the June meeting would be candidates for CEASUB tables (Table 3).
 Between September of even years and March of odd years, the CCIEA team recommends Science Center ecosystem scientists work with the stock assessment teams (STATs) to acquire data for CEASUB table evaluations for this subset of assessments.
 We then recommend that ecosystem scientists and stock assessors participate in a structured conversation to ensure that all relevant information is captured in the CEASUB table (see section 5.3 and Appendix A).
 The environment and ecosystem column of the CEASUB table could be completed prior to the stock assessment review (STAR) panel deadline for submission with the draft assessment, and could be included in the STAR panel review.
 However, because the assessment scientists will be focused entirely on development of the assessment, it may be more pragmatic to develop the assessment-related columns of the CEASUB table after the pre-STAR panel document deadline.
 Review of CEASUB tables could occur during STAR panels (usually in between May and July of odd years) or during later Groundfish Subcommittee (GFSC) review of the STAR panel review (usually June or August of odd years).
-If a pathway for applying the CEASUB tables to P\ is developed (see section 2.2), additional review by the GAP and GMT would be warranted.
+If a pathway for applying the CEASUB tables to P is developed (see section 2.2), additional review by the GAP and GMT would be warranted.
 The EWG, ecosystem scientists, and stock assessors can provide a final draft of the CEASUB tables as part of the Briefing Book deadline for the September Council meeting of the odd year.
 This process will allow the SSC to review and potentially revise a final CEASUB table, in time for it to be adopted by the Council at the same time as the assessment.

-Jul-Sep (even year) Oct-Dec (even year) Jan-Mar (odd year) Apr-Jun (odd year) Jul-Sep (odd year)

-Identify candidate stocks for risk tables X

-Acquire data х Х

-Complete ecosystem column; Discussion Х
+Jul-Sep (even year) Oct-Dec (even year) Jan-Mar (odd year) Apr-Jun (odd year) Jul-Sep (odd year) Identify candidate stocks for risk tables Х Acquire data Х Х Complete ecosystem column; Discussion between ecosystem and assessment scientists Х STAR panel or SSC-GFSC review; Discuss draft table and SSC review of levels; Finalize at Sept Council meeting Х

 Table 3.
-Proposed biannual timeline for CEASUB table development for groundfish stocks.
+Proposed biannual timeline for CEASUB table development for g groundfish stocks. -- --------------------